 Keynote: Mystical Understanding

-This Collect refers to Trinity Sunday, and while in the Christian Church the Trinity is identified as Father, Son and Holy Spirit, many will recognise the essential three-fold nature of Deity in other names and forms, such as Energy, Substance and Consciousness.
-Or Life, Love and Wisdom.
+This week's Collect is for Trinity Sunday, the trinity in this instance being that recognised in the Christian Church as the Father, Son and Holy Spirit.
+Many other religions and spiritual systems also recognise the essential three-fold nature of the universe but use terms such as Energy, Substance and Consciousness, or Life, Love and Wisdom.

-Dion Fortune discusses the difference between faith, intuition and reasoning.
-Faith, she says, is 'an opinion which is based on intuition rather than upon logical grounds.'
-But, she adds, this intuition allows us to gain a realisation of the triune nature of Deity.
-And once we have made this realisation of the triple nature of God or Goddess we are no longer dependent upon 'blind faith' but have achieved a truly mystical understanding.
+Dion Fortune relates these three principles to faith, intuition and reasoning.
+Faith, she writes, is an "opinion based on intuition rather than upon logical grounds."
+However, she adds, it is precisely this which allows us to gain a realisation of the triple nature of Deity.
+Once we have made this realisation we are no longer dependent upon 'blind faith' but have achieved a truly Mystical Understanding.

 Keynote: “The weapons of our warfare are not carnal”

-If we each can find that place of stillness upon the mundane plane, even if only momentarily, then we shall have taken a step towards creating a real and lasting peace.
+If we can each preserve stillness on the mundane plane, even when pressing events appear to call for immediate action, then we have taken a step towards creating a real and lasting peace.